cgross/generator-cg-angular/UPGRADING.md

-Upgrading Projects from v2.x
+Upgrading Projects from v2.x to v3.0
 -------------

-The following guide will describe the steps needed to take a project generated using v2 of the generator and enable it for use with v3.
+The following guide will describe the steps needed to take a project generated using v2 of the generator and enable it for use with v3.0.

-The new v3 generator has moved some files, made small changes how script tags and @import statements are injected, and offers users the ability to create a completely custom directory structure.
-To convert a v2 project to v3, do the following:
+The new v3.0 generator has moved some files, made small changes how script tags and @import statements are injected, and offers users the ability to create a completely custom directory structure.
+To convert a v2 project to v3.0, do the following:

 1. Rename and move `js/setup.js` to `app.js`.
 Modify the related script tag in `index.html`.
 2. Move `css/app.less` to `app.less`.
 Modify the related link tag in `index.html`.